Mounir El Allouchi

-Mounir El Allouchi (born 27 September 1994) is a Dutch footballer who plays as an attacking midfielder for Al-Zulfi.
+Mounir El Allouchi (born 27 September 1994) is a Dutch footballer who plays as an attacking midfielder.

 Club career

 He formerly played for Helmond Sport.

 On 11 August 2023, El Allouchi joined Saudi First Division League club Al-Orobah.
 On 23 January 2025, El Allouchi joined Al-Zulfi.

+On 4 September 2025, El Allouchi joined Willem II on a one-season deal.

 Personal life

 Born in the Netherlands, El Allouchi is of Moroccan descent.